Stay Connected with CECH

 - Describe your technology skills, e.g., skills in computer-based multimedia, web, or productivity tools, video, etc. You may wish to include a link to a sample technology project to demonstrate your proficiency in the use of technologies.

 - Writing sample.
 Discuss your position on an issue in the field of instructional technology and how you hope to address that issue during your studies.
 Your essays should be between 750 and 1000 words and have at least three references.

 - Unofficial transcripts

-- If you are applying for Fall 2018, at least one letter of reference (preferably academic).
+- At least one letter of reference (preferably academic).